General Information FAQ

 You should submit a complete budget that is as detailed as possible.
 Do your best to get well-researched estimates for all anticipated project-related costs.
-Your budget should not include things like "To be Determined."
-We need an actual dollar amount for projected expenses.
-We understand that production related costs and services can change.
+Your budget should not include things like "To be Determined" We need an actual dollar amount for projected expenses.
+We understand that production-related costs and services can change.
 You can submit reasonable changes and amendments to your budget as your project progresses, but you should be as thorough as possible with your initial budget.
 If your project is in production and/or post-production, a comprehensive budget encompassing all phases of production is required.
 For projects in early development, you may provide a shorter development only budget, which you will be required to expand at a later date when the development phase is complete.
 If you are applying with a finished documentary and are seeking sponsorship ONLY for distribution, engagement and/or outreach you may submit a budget the reflects just those covered activities.

 Can I include a salary for myself in my fiscal sponsorship budget?

 Yes!
 We strongly encourage you to include a salary for yourself in your project budget.
-Actually, several of the funders we work with insist upon it.
+Actually, several of the funders we work with insist on it.
 You deserve to be paid a fair price for your hard work.
 It is important however that any salaries specified in your budget be proportional to your overall budget and fall well within the accepted industry norms for independent documentary projects.
 Budgets with salaries or other expenses that are deemed excessive will be rejected.

-Terms of the Program
+Terms of the Program FAQ

 If I have a project in fiscal sponsorship are my future projects automatically sponsored too?